sithid/DiscoverUO/README.md

 # DiscoverUO
-Ultima Online Public Server List
+- Ultima Online Public Server List
-A Blazor WebApp © 2024, James Glosser demonicurges05@gmail.com
+- A Blazor WebApp © 2024, James Glosser
-DUE: 12/13/2024 @ NOON
+- demonicurges05@gmail.com

 ## Purpose
 DiscoverUO is a place where users can discover and share Ultima Online servers that are administered and maintained by players just like themselves.